×

 Complementing the 4K display is the model's elegant, ultra-slim design.
 At 2.76 pounds, it is an excellent travel companion.
 The back of the lid is covered in smooth glass, exuding a premium feel.
 Its keyboard stretches from end to end with well-spaced, soft-touch keys, providing a comfortable typing experience.
 Dedicated buttons on the far side of the keyboard give quick access to certain features.

-Who is it for: The Yoga Slim 9i is meant for anyone who wants a laptop with a gorgeous display.
+Who is it for: The Yoga Slim 9i is meant for anyone wanting a laptop with a gorgeous display.
 The image in this entry and in our review does not do the screen justice.
 It is a sight to behold and a fantastic mobile device.

 Lenovo Yoga Slim 9i tech specs: Processor: Intel Core Ultra 7 256V | Graphics Card: Integrated Intel Arc Graphics CardRAM: 16GB | Screen size: 14 inches | Operating system: Windows 11 Pro | Dimensions: 12.32 x 8.01 x 0.57 inches